CSCfi/csc-user-guide/docs/data/moving/graphical_transfer.md

 There are plenty of graphical file transport tools, that you can install to your local computer to transfer data between your local computer and CSC.
-Here we shortly introduce two of them: **FileZilla** that is available for Windows, Mac OSX and Linux machines and **WinSCP** that is available for windows. **Cybreduck**, discussed in the [Allas user guide](../Allas/accessing_allas.md), can be used for this purpose too.
+Here we shortly introduce two of them: **FileZilla** that is available for Windows, Mac OSX and Linux machines and **WinSCP** that is available for windows. **Cyberduck**, discussed in the [Allas user guide](../Allas/accessing_allas.md), can be used for this purpose too.

 ####  FileZilla - general file transfer tool